papadeltasierra/hc12x/docs/project.md

 ### Associating the STM8 standard Peripherals Library
 ?????????????????????

+## Programming Overview
+- The [WDS] has sample code that is not intended for the STM8 but might be portable
+- The [WDS] can be used to customize the configuration for various scenarios
+- Sample code for the `hc-12` like configuration functions is provided in this project.

 ## Standard HC-12 (STM8) Firmware
 See the [rumpeltux/hc12] tools for instructions on downloading the standard [HC-12] firmware.